mosh/Moshine.Api.Weather/README.md

 # Moshine.Api.Weather

-Api wrapper over the top of a couple of weather apis
+Api wrapper over the top of of weather apis

-Minimal support for Dark Sky and Weather Underground.
+Minimal support for Storm Glass, Aeris and World Weather Online.

-Written using Elements using RTL2 for the cocoa platform(s)
+Written using Elements using RTL2.

-iOS, WatchOS and MacOS
+iOS, WatchOS, MacOS and .Net